Point Charts¶

 Point charts encode values primarily through the position of points, often on one or two common scales; this family includes dot plots, lollipop charts, scatterplots, beeswarm, and strip plots.
 They are especially useful when precision, comparison, distribution, or relationships matter, with dot plots and lollipops excelling at ranked comparisons and scatterplots excelling at showing association between two variables.

 Dataface point charts currently map most directly to scatterplots and dot-plot-style charts.
-The canonical type is type: scatter: it uses Vega-Lite point marks under the hood and supports the familiar point-chart channels such as color, size, and shape. type: point is accepted as an alias and normalized to scatter during compilation.
+The canonical type is type: scatter: it uses Vega-Lite point marks under the hood and supports the familiar point-chart channels such as color, size, and shape.

 A chart's control surface is the full set of authored properties available on a single chart.
 In Dataface, that surface is primarily top-level chart fields plus a typed style object.

 This page is intentionally family-oriented rather than exhaustive.
-For the implementation-backed source of truth, including default ownership and lower-level property coverage, see the Single-Chart Property Catalog.
+For the implementation-backed source of truth, including default ownership and lower-level property coverage, see the YAML Schema Reference.

 Minimum Required for a Point Chart¶